 On Tuesday night, K.C.
 Cayo’s photo of presidential candidate Joe Biden went viral on Twitter.
 In the photo, Biden, the current Democratic frontrunner, is pointing his finger in Cayo’s face with his eyebrows raised.

 Cayo, a student activist based in Wisconsin, said they had attended an Iowa campaign event as part of a loosely organized group that “bird-dogs” candidates, a tactic that involves seeking out opportunities to ask candidates where they stand on particular issues.
-Cayo and the two women with them had wanted to ask Biden about his views on the Hyde Amendment, a provision that bans federal funds from being used for abortion.
+Cayo, whose pronouns are they/them, and the two women with them had wanted to ask Biden about his views on the Hyde Amendment, a provision that bans federal funds from being used for abortion.
 Decades ago, Biden voted against a measure to create exceptions within the Hyde Amendment for survivors of rape and incest, which later passed into law.
 Last week, he said he still supports the amendment, and then later reversed his stance, saying he would repeal it if elected president.

 Cayo said they would have liked to ask Biden about some other issues that have plagued his campaign, like the accusations of unwanted kissing and touching from multiple women, and his making light of the incidents at public events.
 But they didn’t get to it.
 “I wasn’t able to even finish my 30-second elevator pitch—I never got past the first sentence,” Cayo said.
 “Just the fact that he wagged his finger at me in such a condescending manner is very telling.”
 The Biden campaign did not respond to VICE’s request for comment before publication.

 Here’s the rest of Cayo’s story in their words: